Iteo/audoma/docs/usage.rst

                     raise CustomCarException
                 return instance, 200

-| Now we use different serializers for each method, depended on returned status code.
+| Now we use different serializers for each method, depending on returned status code.
-| Each of these serializer is using different model, `audoma_action` makes such situations super easy.
+| Each of this serializer is using different model, `audoma_action` makes such situations super easy.

-| Let's take different example, we have an action which should return string message, depends on
+| Let's take a different example, we have an action that should return a string message, depending on
 | current car state.

 .. code-block :: python